Hervé Youmbi: Work

-Portraiture is the basis of Youmbi's work.
-Through a close study of the human body in an urban setting, he asks questions about his city, the towns where he has stayed, and places he has passed through and dreams about getting to know more intimately.
-These are his sources of inspiration and artistic expression.
-In 2010, he explores the impact of global capitalism on the contemporary arts in Africa with his multimedia installation Ces totems qui hantent la mémoire des fils de Mamadou (These totems who haunt the memory of the son of Mamadou).
-The photographic triptych Au nom du père, du fils et de la sainte monarchie constitutionnelle (In the name of the father, the son and the holy constitutional monarchy) from 2012 depicts the violence and uprising against of the dictatorial regimes in Africa.
-His installation Visages de Masques presented at Bandjoun Station (Cameroon) looks at the impact of colonization on the making of ritual masks in Africa during the era of globalization.
-The treatment of historical subjects has occupied an important place in his work, through works like Cameroonian Heroes, presented during SUD 2007 in Douala, tribute to the first Cameroonian resistance against German colonization.
+Portraiture forms the foundation of Youmbi’s artistic practice.
+By closely examining the human body within urban environments, he reflects on the cities he inhabits, the places he has traveled through, and those he aspires to understand more deeply.
+These themes evoke respect for his engagement with African history and politics, encouraging viewers to connect with his exploration of societal issues.
+In 2010, Youmbi addressed the effects of global capitalism on contemporary African art through the multimedia installation Ces totems qui hantent la mémoire des fils de Mamadou (These Totems That Haunt the Memory of the Sons of Mamadou).
+His 2012 photographic triptych, Au nom du père, du fils et de la sainte monarchie constitutionnelle (In the Name of the Father, the Son, and the Holy Constitutional Monarchy), explores violence and popular uprisings against dictatorial regimes in Africa.
+The installation Visages de Masques, presented at Bandjoun Station in Cameroon, examines how colonization and globalization have influenced the production of ritual masks.
+Historical inquiry remains central to his practice, as seen in works such as Cameroonian Heroes, presented at SUD 2007 in Douala, which honors early resistance to German colonization.